edgeimpulse/expert-projects/ai-leukemia-classifier.md

 ## Dataset

 For this project we are going to use the [Acute Lymphoblastic Leukemia (ALL) image dataset](https://www.kaggle.com/datasets/mehradaria/leukemia).
 Acute Lymphoblastic Leukemia can be either T-lineage, or B-lineage.
-This datset includes 4 classes: Benign, Early Pre-B, Pre-B, and Pro-B Acute Lymphoblastic Leukemia.
+This dataset includes 4 classes: Benign, Early Pre-B, Pre-B, and Pro-B Acute Lymphoblastic Leukemia.

 Pre-B Lymphoblastic Leukemia, or precursor B-Lymphoblastic leukemia, is a very aggressive type of leukemia where there are too many B-cell lymphoblasts in the bone marrow and blood.
 B-cell lymphoblasts are immature white blood cells that have not formed correctly.
 The expressions ("early pre-b", "pre-b" and "pro-b") are related to the differentiation of B-cells.
 We can distinguish the different phases based on different cell markers expression, although this is complex because the "normal profile" may be altered in malignant cells.